 - Taxing issues

 - Selling your property

 I recommend anyone who has considered real estate investment to pick this book up.
-For me the biggest benefit was realizing I do not have to time the market for real estate investing (just like stocks).
+For me, the biggest benefit realized I do not have to time the market for real estate investing (just like stocks).
 If the cash flow is positive, then it is a good time to invest.